-How to reduce Total Organic Carbon (TOC) for water treatment
+How to Reduce Total Organic Carbon (TOC) for Water Treatment

 TOC is short for Total Organic Carbon, which within water treatment is referring to the total amount of organic carbon found in water.